mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/dkp/index.md

 - [`kubectl`][kubectl] on your installation machine

-- For multi-cluster environments (Enterprise license): Ensure you have configured [Kaptain to authenticate with a Management Cluster][dex].
+- For customers deploying in a multi-cluster environment (Enterprise): Ensure you have configured [Kaptain to authenticate with a Management Cluster][dex].

 - For DKP 2.x, ensure the following applications are enabled in Kommander: